bkase/slides/parallel-scan-swift/slides.md

 !!!

-## Simple SNARK
+### Simple SNARK

-_There exists_ a pdf file _such that_ the hash of the file is x.
+_There exists_ a pdf file _such that_ the hash of the file is ab3df33...

-Note: And the fact that I am able to construct this means I KNOW such PDF
+Note: And the fact that I am able to construct this means I KNOW such a PDF file

 !!!

-## zk-SNARKs
+### Recursive composition

 <img src="img/zksnark.svg" style="height:60%;width:60%"></img>